Sheriff's Office identifies body pulled from Charlotte Harbor

 • Colin Michael Tardiff, 52, 900 block of Cumberland Road, Venice.
 Charge: violation of probation.
 Bond: none.

-• Thomas Francis Bissonette II, 50, 100 block of West Marland Court, Nokomis.
+• Thomas Francis Bissonette II, 50, 100 block of W. Marland Court, Nokomis.
 Charge: contempt of court (original charge: violation of injunction for protection against domestic violence).
 Bond: none.

 • Sara Walker, 29, 1900 block of Scotties Place, Nokomis.
 Charge: possession of a controlled substance (methamphetamine/MDMA) without a prescription and possession or use of drug paraphernalia.
 Bond: $2,000.